 The ability to make an offshore RAK company look like an FTZ company with a residence in the UAE is a huge advantage that lets you benefit from Dubai’s stellar reputation.
 Plus, establishing your business there is considerably more expensive than in RAK.

-The small yet distinguished Emirate of Ras al-Khaimah offers all the classic offshore company advantages, plus a good reputation for invoices, safe banking, and complete PayPal functionality, it even offers oportunities for freelancers who want to live tax-free.
+As you see, the small yet distinguished Emirate of Ras al-Khaimah offers all the classic offshore company advantages, plus a good reputation for invoices, safe banking, and complete PayPal functionality, it even offers oportunities for freelancers who want to live tax-free.

 If you’re still unsure and you want us to look at your situation, you can book a consultation.